eminSerin/migpy/README.md

 It is purely on Python and does not require MATLAB, or FSL.

-This library is highly inspired from:
+This library is highly inspired by:
 - [PYMIGP](https://git.fmrib.ox.ac.uk/seanf/pymigp)
 - Original MATLAB scripts to compute MIGP on [HCP dataset](https://www.humanconnectome.org/storage/app/media/documentation/s1200/HCP1200-DenseConnectome+PTN+Appendix-July2017.pdf).